 Our Advisory Board

-Sage Cowles, dance performer, choreographer, and dance educator, holds a lifelong passion for dance.
-From touring in the 40's with a modern dance troupe, to dancing on Broadway, at DTW and the Walker Art Center, performing in the Bill T. Jones/Arnie Zane Dance Company, interviewing other dance luminaries, to being a board member of the Merce Cunningham Dance Foundation, Sage continues her broad love of all things dance.
-She has received several awards, including an Ernie Award from Dance USA.
+Sage Cowles, a true friend of Global Site Performance, was dance performer, choreographer, and dance educator and held a lifelong passion for dance.
+From touring in the 40's with a modern dance troupe, to dancing on Broadway, at DTW and the Walker Art Center, performing in the Bill T. Jones/Arnie Zane Dance Company, interviewing other dance luminaries, to being a board member of the Merce Cunningham Dance Foundation, Sage continued her broad love of all things dance.
+She received several awards, including an Ernie Award from Dance USA.

-Cathy Hartnett is the most recent member of the Board.
-She was invited to come aboard by Sage Cowles.
-Cathy has been in fundraising and foundation work, and brings her wonderful enthusiasm and knowledge.
-Welcome, Cathy!
+Cathy Hartnett has been in fundraising and foundation work, and brings her wonderful enthusiasm and knowledge to the GSP Advisory Board.

 For the past 20 years, Louise Miner has been a consultant in the areas of individual and organization development.
 She specializes in high performance teams and loves seeing individuals, teams and organizations achieve more of their potential.
 In 2002, Louise was named Minnesota Organization Development Practitioner of the Year.
 Louise is also an Assistant Professor at St. Catherine University in its Masters in Organizational Leadership (MAOL) program where she has been teaching for the past 15 years.
 In 2010, Louise was named by St. Catherine University as Faculty of the Year for Teaching and Advising.
 More importantly, she is the grandmother of two brilliant girls.